Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 \section{Dynamical Ejecta}

 The mechanism behind the production of dynamical ejecta as well as the details on the numerical relativity simulations of \DSrefset{} are discussed in \textit{e.g.,} \cite{Radice:2020ddv,Bernuzzi:2020tgt,Nedora:2020pak}.
-Here, we focus on overall properties of the mass ejecta in relation to other results in the literature, and provide approximate fitting formulae for the total ejecta mass, the mass-averaged velocity, the electron fraction and the rms half opening angle.
+Here, we focus on overall properties of the mass ejecta in relation to other results in the literature, and provide approximate fitting formulae for the total ejecta mass, the mass-averaged velocity, the electron fraction and the RMS half opening angle.
+Importantly, the are several criteria for a fluid element to become gravitationally unbound -- to become ejecta.
+Due to the "burst-like" nature of dynamical ejecta, the geodesic criterion, that considers fluid elements moving on ballistic trajectories, neglecting the fluid pressure \cite{Rezzolla:2013}, is commonly employed \cite{Radice:2016dwd,Radice:2018pdn,Bernuzzi:2020txg}.
+Another broadly used criterion is the Bernoulli criterion, that takes into account the internal energy of the fluid.
+With respect to the dynamical ejecta, these two criteria was found to lead to the ejecta mass estimations different by a factor of $2$ \cite{Foucart:2015gaa}.
+Additionally, depending on the length of the postmerger evolution of a simulation, different methods are employed to compute the ejecta properties.
+For instance, in \cite{Radice:2018pdn}, the ejecta was computed following the matter passing an extraction sphere untill the matter flux subsided.
+Simulations were sufficiently long to allow the mass flux to saturate.
+Meanwhile in \cite{Vincent:2019kor}, a combination ejecta that was able to leave the simulation domain and that was still within the domain of the simulation at the end was considered.
+These differences in ejecta criteria and method of calculation present an additional source of systematics in data.

 Figure \ref{fig:ejecta:dyn:ds} summarizes the total mass, the mass-averaged velocity and mass-averaged electron fraction (where available) for the used datasets.
 Overall we note that the ejecta properties of the models of \DSrefset{} are compatible with those of \DSheatcool{}, as they include the same physics with respect to the EOS treatment and also include the effect of neutrino absorption.
 Notably, the very high mass-ratio, $q$, models of \DSrefset{}, discussed in \cite{Bernuzzi:2020txg}, show slightly different properties, as their ejecta is of tidal origin only.
 Comparing the properties of \DSheatcool{} and \DScool{} we observe that neutrino absorption leads, on average, to a larger ejecta mass, which is especially noticeable for the leakage subset of \cite{Radice:2018pdn}(LK).
 Additionally, neutrino absorption leads to a higher $\ayd$ of the ejecta, while the average velocity, $\avd$, appears to be independent of it.